Vendicated/Vencord/docs/2_PLUGINS.md

 ## How Plugins Work In Vencord

 Vencord uses a different way of making mods than you're used to.
-Instead of monkeypatching webpack, we directly modify the code before Discord loads it.
+Instead of monkey-patching webpack, we directly modify the code before Discord loads it.

-This is _significantly_ more efficient than monkeypatching webpack, and is surprisingly easy, but it may be confusing at first.
+This is _significantly_ more efficient than monkey-patching webpack, and is surprisingly easy, but it may be confusing at first.

 ## Making your patch